-We have had our first couple of Recovery Court graduations; days of incredible joy, pride, and sometimes trepidation.
-After all, some of those who are standing up being recognized for the hard work they put in to be a successful graduate of these programs have been at their very lowest.
+We have had our first couple of Recovery Court graduations-- days of incredible joy, pride, and sometimes trepidation.
+After all, some of those who are standing up to be recognized for the hard work they put in to be a successful graduate of these programs have previously been at their very lowest.
 They were determined to make a better life for themselves and their loved ones.
-The judges, attorneys, probation officers, social workers and counselors all believed in them as well and were resolved to make sure they succeeded.
+The judges, attorneys, probation officers, social workers, and counselors all believed in them as well and were resolved to make sure they succeeded.
 For many of the graduates, as well as those that are currently in the program right now, this is not where they necessarily saw themselves being.
-However, sometimes life gets tough for whatever reason, bad decisions are made and you end up dealing with the consequences.
+However, sometimes life gets tough for whatever reason, bad decisions are made, and you end up dealing with the consequences.
 The big question is, how will you deal with those consequences?
 What path will you take?
-Where will you find the determination and the fortitude to make the important decisions to get to the other side a healthier more positive person, ready to take on the world and make a positive impact for yourself, your family and your community?
+Where will you find the determination and the fortitude to make the important decisions to get to the other side a healthier, more positive person, ready to take on the world and make a positive impact for yourself, your family and your community?

 Now as if all of this does not seem like a mountain to climb, try having a restaurant grand opening days before the State goes into lock-down over COVID-19.
 Todd dealt with it all in stride.
 He had a great, well attended ribbon cutting on March 19th.
 Once the shutdown was in effect he like most other restaurants, went to pick-up and delivery only.
 Since that is where Todd started this was not about to hold him back and was an easy transition and the restaurant did not skip a beat.
 I was so happy when I was able to visit for lunch and see that his success is continuing; that and I was able to have a great meal.